erikolson186/relational.js/README.md

 ![relational.js](https://cldup.com/_0Mg316Cxd.png)

-**relational.js** is an implementation of the relational algebra named **A**, as defined in [Appendix A](http://www.dcs.warwick.ac.uk/~hugh/TTM/APPXA.pdf) of *Databases, Types and the Relational Model: The Third Manifesto (TTM)*, for [node](https://nodejs.org/en/).
+**relational.js** is a logic programming package based on the relational model that implements the definitional algebra **A** as defined in [Appendix A](http://www.dcs.warwick.ac.uk/~hugh/TTM/APPXA.pdf) of *Databases, Types and the Relational Model: The Third Manifesto (TTM)*.

+**relational.js** conforms to a subset of the *RM Prescriptions* and *RM Proscriptions* defined in *TTM* for a relational language **D**. **relational.js** offers an approach to the relational model distinct from the proposals of Darwen and Date in *TTM* in that it supports resolution theorem proving based on Horn clauses for computing relations with definite cardinalities as results of queries of relations with indefinite cardinalities.

 This implementation supports the full range of relational operators of **A** for computing the conjunction, disjunction, negation, renaming of attributes, removing of attributes, composition and transitive closures of relations.
-Thus relations with an indefinite cardinality (an unknown or possibly infinite number of tuples) are definable and queryable.
+Thus relations with an indefinite cardinality are definable and queryable.
 In addition, a database of operators defined as relations is provided which includes relations for square roots, addition, subtraction, multiplication, etc.

-The functionality of relational.js is derived from the logic programming paradigm along side Datalog and Prolog, and does not reflect the intent of the generic language **D** or definitional language **A** as defined in *TTM*.
-However this implementation does conform to several of the *RM Prescriptions* and *RM Proscriptions* defined in *TTM*.

-This module is written in ECMAScript 6 and presents an interface for defining and using relations that provides a superset of the properties and methods of an instance of the built-in [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) constructor.
+This package is written in ECMAScript 6 and presents an interface for defining and using relations that provides a superset of the properties and methods of an instance of the built-in [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) constructor.

 ## Installation

+To install **relational.js** for usage with [node](https://nodejs.org/):

 ```
 $ npm install relational.js